 Thus the user need only be on the lookout for aborts.
 During event generation, a problem message is printed only the first time it occurs.
-The above-mentioned pythia.statistics() will then tell you how many times each problem was encountered over the entire run.
+The above-mentioned pythia.stat() will then tell you how many times each problem was encountered over the entire run.

-• Looking at the pythia.event.list() listing for a few events at the beginning of each run is useful to make sure you are generating the right kind of events, at the right energies, etc. For real analyses, however, you need automated access to the event record.
+• Looking at the event listing for a few events at the beginning of each run is useful to make sure you are generating the right kind of events, at the right energies, etc. For real analyses, however, you need automated access to the event record.
 The Pythia event record provides many utilities to make this as simple and efficient as possible.
-To access all the particles in the event record, insert the following loop after pythia.next() (but fully enclosed by the event loop)

-which we will call the particle loop.
+To access all the particles in the event record, insert the following loop which we will call the particle loop.
 Inside this loop, you can access the properties of each particle pythia.event[i].
 For instance, the method id() returns the PDG identity code of a particle (see Appendix A).
 The cout statement, therefore, will give a list of the PDG code of every particle in the event record.

-As mentioned above, the event listing contains all partons and particles, traced through a number of intermediate steps.
+• As mentioned above, the event listing contains all partons and particles, traced through a number of intermediate steps.
 Eventually, the top will decay (t → Wb), and by implication it is the last copy of this top in the event record that gives the "final" answer.
 You can obtain the location of this final top e.g. by a line just before the particle loop

 '''

 int iTop = 0;

 and a line inside the particle loop

-'''

-'''

 if (pythia.event[i].id() == 6) iTop = i;

 '''